sugarlabs/sugar-docs/src/desktop-activity.md

 You should rename this file and change `icon` in the `activity.info` file.

-Your activity icon must follow the guidelines as decribed in [The Sugar Interface:
+Your activity icon must follow the guidelines as described in [The Sugar Interface:
 Icons](https://wiki.sugarlabs.org/go/Human_Interface_Guidelines/The_Sugar_Interface/Icons) on our Wiki.